How to Stop Fake Invoice Emails and Avoid Being Scammed

 DoNotPay has got your back if you’re looking for a fast and efficient way to report spam emails.
 Here’s how to stop fake invoice emails with DoNotPay:

-- Log in to your DoNotPay account from a web browser or iPhone app
+- Log in to your DoNotPay account from a web browser

 - Click on the “Spam Collector” icon